Mouleshwar3238/Mobile_Price_Classification/README.md

 # Mobile_Price_Classification
 Implemented some popular classification algorithms to classify the price range of mobile phones.
+(Extensive improvements were carried out later)

 ## Dataset Description
 The dataset contains features for about 2000 mobile phones, as well as their appropriate price range depending on the metrics for these features.
 There are 4 different classes for the prices (low, medium, high and very high)